thiagokokada/retrobreaker/README.md

 When the game is over you have a option to return to the previous screen (in this case, the main activity) or to start a new game.

-If you're exit the application the game is paused automatically.
+If you exit the application the game is paused automatically.
 You don't need to press anything.

 ## Use the source, Luke!